reab5555/Live-Encoder-Streamer/README.md

    - Example: `64k` for low quality, `128k` for standard quality, `192k` for high quality.

 7. **`-ar 44100`**
-   - Sets the audio sample rate. `44100 Hz` (CD quality) is standard and widely supported.
+   - Sets the audio sample rate. `44100 Hz` is standard and widely supported.

 ---